 First, ask yourself who you want to purchase gifts for.

 Are you going to any holiday gatherings?
 Do you need a hostess gift?
 A new outfit?
 Are you bringing a meal to a holiday party?

 Travel during the Holidays, double whammy!
 Will you be traveling?
 Driving or Flying?

 You’ve made your budget, now you have to see it through.
 That means updating your budget each time you make a purchase!

 Tracking your spending will keep you on pace to stay at or below your spending limit and show you what you have left to work with if things change with any of your Holiday plans.

-Life happens--if you need to move funds around on your budget, do it!
-If something gets cancelled or a gift amount comes in a little lower, adjust your numbers and move things around.
+Life happens--so if you need to move funds around in your budget, do it!
+If something gets canceled or a gift amount comes in a little lower, adjust your numbers and move things around.
 That will give you a bit of freedom with your Holiday budget as you move through the season.

 STICKING TO YOUR BUDGET!

 and then track track track what you buy!
 Check each gift off your list & budget as you get it.
 Stay on top of your spending, keep your budget in check, and have a stress-free holiday season.